ryanwprice/npf558/assignments.md

 ## Assignment 2 - Design Essay

 You will be expected to produce a 1200-word essay that will explore an aspect of design covered over the course of the term and expand on the ideas discussed in class.
-You can discuss the topic as it relates to your own area of practice, or simply be a thought or idea of particular interest to you.
+You can discuss the topic as it relates to your own area of practice, or simply as a thought or idea of particular interest to you.

+The essays will be curated and presented as an online magazine and e-book.
+Options for a physical copy will be discussed and decided by the class.

 The assignment is due at the start of the last class before the semester break.
 More details will be provided later in the term.